jax-ml/jax/jax/experimental/jax2tf/g3doc/jax_primitives_coverage.md

 The following table shows which of the supported data types are partially implemented for each primitive.
-This table already excludes the data types not supported (previous table).
+This table already excludes the unsupported data types (previous table).

 In order to see the actual errors for all entries above look at the logs of the `test_jax_implemented` from `jax_primitives_coverage_test.py`.